-So just how do annuities work?
-Let us guide you through the basics so you understand what they are.
+Just how do annuities work?
+Let us guide you through some of the basics:

 Annuities represent insurance for your money- your money joins billions of other dollars managed by the insurance company, and is professionally and conservatively managed and grown by the insurance company- something they do quite well.